 Other features of area parks include swimming pools, biking trails, lighted tennis and volleyball courts as well as baseball or softball fields.
 The Silver Comet Trail is located, in part, in the Dallas area; it is an incredibly popular walking, 61.5 mile long paved trail used by local cyclists and runners.

 In addition to these recreational parks, the city also maintains the Gazebo at Dallas Trailhead.
-The well-maintained gazebo offers picturesque landscaping, a nearby fountain and plenty of room; according to the city’s website, the Gazebo at Dallas Trailhead has become a popular locale for outdoor weddings.
+The well-maintained gazebo thanks to the local gazebo builder, offers picturesque landscaping, a nearby fountain and plenty of room; according to the city’s website, the Gazebo at Dallas Trailhead has become a popular locale for outdoor weddings.

 Strong local recreation, including the maintenance of both the Silver Comet Trail and Sara Babb Park, make the city attractive for many families.
 Coming events are posted on the city’s official website.